clay/amphora/README.md

 /global      (global settings and assets)
 ```

+TK: Illustration of scopes.

 Each scope has a clear purpose, allowing us to smartly organize around their specific needs.
 Let's jump into what each scope is capable of.

 ### Components
 Web Components are reusable, configurable, and self-contained, but the open standard around them is still evolving.

+TK: Illustration of component scope.

 Byline offers a way to embrace the philosophy of tomorrow's web components with the tools of today.
 No need to wait for browsers to implement a common standard or to endlessly shim on the client-side, to the detriment of performance.